nicolasmarie1/pcvs/docs/source/ref/config.rst

 contains subnodes such as ``args``, ```iterators``, etc. The ``iterator`` node contains arguments passed to the launching command.
-For example, if prterun takes the "-np" argument, which corresponds to the number of MPI threads, let's say ``n_mpi``, we will get the following runtime profile :
+For example, if prterun takes the "-np" argument, which corresponds to the number of MPI threads, let's say ``n_mpi``, we will get the following runtime profile:

-args : arguments for the launch command
+args: arguments for the launch command

 .. code-block:: yaml